Should it matter to Hoosiers that we have only one medical school in the state?

 So, why not another medical school in Indiana?

 The benefit to Hoosiers of having a second, independent medical school in the state is unambiguous.
 However, in order for a second medical school to come to fruition, a certain amount of cultural inertia must be overcome.
 Hoosiers may have come to conflate Indiana University with Indiana and may be reticent to support competition from a second school without Indiana in its name.
-One only need to observe the number of IU license plates to realize that demographics (of at least drivers) reflects strong support for anything IU.
+One only need to observe the number of IU license plates to realize that demographics (of at least drivers) reflect strong support for anything IU.

 This is not to disparage Indiana University or its alumni – I’m one of that group having undergraduate and graduate degrees from IU.
 One can still be a supporter of IU but also see the benefit of it having competition in the form of another medical school in the state.

 The first step toward a second medical school is increased awareness that the status quo in Indiana is less than the status quo in states with multiple medical schools.
-It is not wrong for Hoosiers to want better access to care, broader medical research, and ability to participate in a wider range of clinical trials.
+It is not wrong for Hoosiers to want better access to care, broader medical research, and the ability to participate in a wider range of clinical trials.
 The last point is a topic for another post.

 Guest: Washington state needs another medical school, https://www.seattletimes.com/opinion/guest-washington-state-needs-another-medical-school/